hanami/guides/content/v2.0/views/overview.md

 By convention, views are placed in the `app/views` directory, while templates are placed in `app/templates`.

-Here's what a simple home show view looks like within a `Bookshelf` application:
+Here's what a simple home show view for rendering a HTML home page looks like within a `Bookshelf` application.

 ```ruby
 # app/views/home/show.rb